 CenterPoint Energy has historically entered into heating-degree day swaps for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season, which contained a bilateral dollar cap of \$16 million in 2014-2015.
 However, NGD did not enter into heating-degree day swaps for the 2015-2016 winter season as a result of NGD's Minnesota division implementing a full decoupling pilot in July 2015.
-CenterPoint Energy also entered into weather hedges for the Houston Electric service territory, which contained a bilateral dollar cap of \$8 million for the 2014-2015 winter season and a bilateral dollar cap of \$8 million for the 2014-2015 winter season and a bilateral dollar cap of \$7 million for the 2015-2016 winter season.
+CenterPoint Energy entered into weather hedges for the Houston Electric service territory, which contained bilateral dollar caps of \$8 million, \$7 million and \$9 million for the 2014-2015, 2015-2016 and 2016-2017 winter seasons, respectively.
 The swaps are based on 10-year normal weather.
-During the three months ended June 30, 2016 and 2015, CenterPoint Energy recognized gains of \$-0- and \$1 million, respectively, related to these swaps.
-During the six months ended June 30, 2016 and 2015, CenterPoint Energy recognized gains of \$3 million and losses of \$9 million, respectively, related to these swaps.
+During both the three months ended September 30, 2016 and 2015, CenterPoint Energy recognized no gains or losses related to these swaps.
+During the nine months ended September 30, 2016 and 2015, CenterPoint Energy recognized gains of \$3 million and losses of \$9 million, respectively, related to these swaps.
 Weather hedge gains and losses are included in revenues in the Condensed Statements of Consolidated Income.

 Hedging of Interest Expense for Future Debt Issuances.
 In April 2016, Houston Electric entered into forward interest rate agreements with several counterparties, having an aggregate notional amount of \$150 million.
 These agreements were executed to hedge, in part, volatility in the 5-year U.S. treasury rate by reducing Houston Electric's exposure to variability in cash flows related to interest payments of Houston Electric's \$300 million issuance of fixed rate debt in May 2016.
 These forward interest rate agreements were designated as cash flow hedges.
-Accordingly, the ineffective portion of unrealized gains and losses associated with the agreements was recorded in income and was immaterial.
+The realized gains and losses associated with the agreements were immaterial.

 In June and July 2016, Houston Electric entered into forward interest rate agreements with several counterparties, having an aggregate notional amount of \$300 million.
-These agreements were executed to hedge, in part, volatility in the 10-year U.S. treasury rate by reducing Houston Electric's exposure to variability in cash flows relating to interest payments on a forecasted issuance of fixed rate debt in 2016.
+These agreements were executed to hedge, in part, volatility in the 10-year U.S. treasury rate by reducing Houston Electric's exposure to variability in cash flows related to interest payments of Houston Electric's \$300 million issuance of fixed rate debt in August 2016.
 These forward interest rate agreements were designated as cash flow hedges.
-As of June 30, 2016, a \$2 million current non-trading derivative liability was recorded on the Condensed Consolidated Balance Sheets related to these agreements.
-Accordingly, the effective portion of unrealized gains and losses associated with the agreements would be recorded as a component of accumulated other comprehensive income and the ineffective portion would be recorded in income.
+Accordingly, the effective portion of realized gains and losses associated with the agreements, which totaled \$1.1 million, is a component of accumulated other comprehensive income and will be amortized over the life of the bonds.
+The ineffective portion of the gains and losses was recorded in income and was immaterial.